Installing the Sudoji Agent

 The daemon is a persistent background service that keeps your server connected to the Sudoji cloud hub.
 While it is running you can send messages directly from the web portal at sudoji.io/dashboard/sessions without needing your terminal open.

-The recommended way is to run it under pm2 so it survives reboots and auto-restarts on crash — no second SSH session required.
+The recommended way is to run it as a systemd service so it survives reboots and auto-restarts on crash — no second SSH session required.
+This is exactly what the quickstart one-liner sets up automatically; here's the equivalent by hand:

-Once connected, your server appears as online in the portal Servers page and the Chat tab in Sessions becomes active.
+Once connected, your server appears as online on the Devices page and the Chat tab in Sessions becomes active.

 sudoji ask and sudoji chat on any plan without the daemon.Your first question